JavaScript ROOT

 Header set Access-Control-Expose-Headers "content-range,content-length,accept-ranges"

-Header set Access-Control-Allow-Methods "HEAD,GET"
+Header set Access-Control-Allow-Methods "GET"

 </FilesMatch>